 Investigational medicinal products should be produced in accordance with the principles and the detailed guidelines of Good Manufacturing Practice for Medicinal Products (The Rules Governing Medicinal Products in The European Community, Volume IV).
 Other guidelines published by the European Commission should be taken into account where relevant and as appropriate to the stage of development of the medicinal product.
-Procedures need to be flexible to provide for changes as knowledge of the process increases, and appropriate to the stage of development of the process increases, and appropriate to the stage of development of the process increases.
+Procedures need to be flexible to provide for changes as knowledge of the process increases, and appropriate to the stage of development of the product.